dimiz51/Lane-detection-Master-Thesis/README.md

-# Hybrid Deep Learning approach for Lane Detection (MSc thesis)
+# Hybrid Deep Learning approach for Lane Detection

 # Introduction
 Lane detection is a critical task in the field of autonomous driving and advanced driver assistance systems.
 This GitHub repository contains the code for the research work presented in a thesis that investigates the effectiveness of incorporating a Vision Transformer (ViT) to process feature maps extracted by a Convolutional Neural Network (CNN) for lane detection.